GDPR: what does it mean for your business?

-On 25 May 2018 all businesses in the UK will be subject to the new GDPR legislation.
-This legislation replaces the old Data Protection Act and will heighten the responsibilities of data controllers and processors as well as the rights of individuals.
-GDPR will apply to all businesses controlling and processing the personal data of individuals residing in the EU, even if the business is based outside the EU.
+All business in the UK are now subject to the new GDPR legislation.
+This legislation has replaced the Data Protection Act (1998) increases the responsibilities of data controllers and processors as well as the rights of individuals.
+GDPR also applies to all businesses controlling and processing the personal data of individuals residing in the EU, even if the business is based outside the EU.

-Fines for data breaches and non-compliance will be based on a two-tiered system:
+Fines for data breaches and non-compliance are based on a two-tiered system:

 - Breaches of some provisions by businesses, which are deemed to be most important for data protection, could lead to fines of up to €20 million or 4% of global annual turnover, whichever is greater.